MaddyGuthridge/COMP3891/Threading/threading issues.md

 Two threads waiting to access same data (memory, files).
 See [[deadlock]].

 ## Starvation
+High priority threads use all resources, leaving none for low priority threads.
+See [[starvation]].

+## Livelock
+Similar to deadlock, but both threads are still doing stuff.
+See [[livelock]].

 ## What we need
 - Avoid by **controlling access to shared resources using shared code** (critical sections)